IBM/trusted-service-identity/CONTRIBUTING.md

 diffing hack/../pkg against freshly generated codegen hack/../pkg up to date.
 ```
-To run a full build that creates helm packages, run the following:
+To run a full build that compiles the code, builds images and creates helm packages, run the following:

 ```console
 ./buildTSI.sh
 ```

+When pushing the images to the registry, the user has to be logged in to Docker Hub with permissions to push images to `hub.docker.com/repository/docker/trustedseriviceidentity`.
+Make sure you are part of the Organization: [https://hub.docker.com/orgs/trustedseriviceidentity](https://hub.docker.com/orgs/trustedseriviceidentity)

-or if you like to build an individual components:
+or if you like to build individual components:

 ```console
 make build